Wobbe index

 The Wobbe index is used to compare the combustion energy output of different composition fuel gases in an appliance (fire, cooker etc.).
 If two fuels have identical Wobbe indices then for given pressure and valve settings the energy output will also be identical.
 Typically variations of up to 5% are allowed as these would not be noticeable to the consumer.

 The Wobbe index is a critical factor to minimise the impact of the changeover when analyzing the use of substitute natural gas (SNG) fuels such as propane-air mixtures.
 The Wobbe index also requires the addition of propane to some upgraded biomethane products, particularly in regions where natural gas has a high calorific value such as Sweden.

 The Wobbe index has its origins in the 1920's with Italian physicist and engineer Goffredo Wobbe.

 Wobbe index of common fuel gases

+Note that these Wobbe numbers below are not calculated at 15 °C and so are not correct according to ISO 13443, see Standard temperature and pressure.